koosha-t/fluentd_k8s_demo/README.md

-# Kubernetes Log Unification, Routing, and Aggrevation Using Fluentd
+# Kubernetes Log Unification, Routing, and Aggregation Using Fluentd

 __*Important Note*__: This tutorial is mainly extracted from the following book:
 * [Logging in Action With Fluentd, Kubernetes and more](https://www.manning.com/books/logging-in-action?experiment=B)